Raptor3um/raptoreum/doc/init.md

 By default the cookie is stored in the data directory, but it's location can be overridden with the option '-rpccookiefile'.

-This allows for running dashd without having to do any manual configuration.
+This allows for running raptoreumd without having to do any manual configuration.

 `conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.

-For an example configuration file that describes the configuration settings, see `contrib/debian/examples/dash.conf`.
+For an example configuration file that describes the configuration settings, see `contrib/debian/examples/raptoreum.conf`.

 3. Paths
 ---------------------------------